Olivert75/personal_project/README.md

 ##### Data-Focused Questions

-- Which features are correlated with the target variable (hasWon)
+- Which features are correlated with the target variable (hasWon)?
+- Does killed or lost a baron nashor or rift herald increase or decrease the chance of winning?

 ##### Overall Project-Focused Questions
 - What will the end product look like?